westoncb/threejs-starter/README.md

 This is a probably somewhat quirky template/skeleton for three.js projects.
+Sets up a scene with a perspective camera looking at a rotating cube.
+Uses OrbitControls, adds the three js stat tracker, and dat.gui.
+The canvas is set up to match the size of a dom element whose id you specify, and will resize when the window is resized.

 To run:
 - `npm install`